-I’ll be sharing my uncomfortable failures and short-lived successes from around the world as I played professional basketball.
-I’ll be sharing basketball coaching tips on how I design my basketball training workouts for my THBA Elite and Youth Northern Michigan Basketball Skill Development Academy.
+I’ll be sharing my uncomfortable failures and short-lived successes as I solo-slow traveled the world playing professional basketball, or as I design basketball training workouts and practices for ‘THBA ELITE,” my Northern Michigan Basketball Skill Development Academy.

 In the end, how we help each other get to where we want to go is all I care about talking about.